caoruitju/RUI_SE/README.md

 The official repo of "A Refining Underlying Information Framework for Speech Enhancement", which was submitted to SPL.

-> ### Due to space constraints, detailed descriptions of individual modules in the framework cannot be provided in the paper.
-We have open-sourced the framework to assist readers in understanding.
-In the code, the xxxPLUS represents using xxx as the PEM in RUI.
+> ### Due to the space limit of the paper, we develop a detailed description in the form of open source code.